Ben Shapiro Defends Mitt Romney: ‘He Is Not A Traitor Or A Buffoon’

 According to Shapiro, Romney has not changed — the media’s opinion has shifted because he aligns with them on impeachment.

 The 36-year-old author noted that the same effect could be observed on the right.
-He pointed to John McCain, who he claims did not “become horrible” due to Trump’s dislike of him in the same way that Romney is did not “become evil” because Trump “now despises him.”
+He pointed to John McCain, who he claims did not “become horrible” due to Trump’s dislike of him in the same way that Romney did not “become evil” because Trump “now despises him.”

-Appearing to exemplify the hate Shapiro speaks of, conservative television commentator Eric Bolling attacked Romney not long after his announcement, calling him by comparing him to McCain.
+Appearing to exemplify the hate Shapiro speaks of, conservative television commentator Eric Bolling attacked Romney not long after his announcement, calling him out by comparing him to McCain.

 .@MittRomney = McCain2.0